-In many but not all cases, car insurance is more expensive for a leased car (or financed car) than it is for a car you own.
-We explain why.
+Car insurance is more expensive for a leased car (or financed car) than it is for a vehicle you own.
+Here’s why.

-Car insurance requirements if you lease a car
+What are the car insurance requirements if you lease a car?

 - The amount of coverage mandated is usually 100/300/50.
 That means $100,000 for medical expenses for one person and up to $300,000 per accident, with $50,000 to cover property damage.
-This amount of coverage is much higher than what is required under state laws.
-For example, in California you can drive legally with just 15/30/5.
+This coverage is much higher than what is required under state laws.
+For example, in California, you can drive legally with just 15/30/5.

-- You will also be required to buy collision coverage, comprehensive coverage and/or gap insurance, which are otherwise optional.
+- You will also be required to buy collision coverage, comprehensive coverage, and/or gap insurance, otherwise optional.

-- Comprehensive pays to replace stolen cars and covers damage from fire, vandalism, animal strikes, flooding and fallen objects.
+- Comprehensive pays to replace stolen cars and covers damage from fire, vandalism, animal strikes, flooding, and fallen objects.
 Collision insurance covers damage to your car from accidents.
 Both have deductibles.
-That's the amount you pay before your insurance kicks in.
-Deductible amounts are usually $250, $500 or $1,000.
+That’s the amount you pay before your insurance kicks in.
+Deductible amounts are usually $250, $500, or $1,000.
 The higher your deductible, the lower your rate.
-You typically will have to have a deductible of no more than $500.
+You typically have a deductible of no more than $500.

-- You can decide to buy less coverage, down to the state minimum liability requirements.
+- You can buy less coverage down to the state minimum liability requirements.

 Coverage when you finance a car